Waiting for input...

 SPIKE Components

-SPIKE (Secure Production Identity for Key Encryption) is a secrets management system build on top of a SPIFFE (Secure Production Identity Framework for Everyone) identity control plane, consisting of three components:
+SPIKE (Secure Production Identity for Key Encryption) is a Secrets Manager built on top of a SPIFFE (Secure Production Identity Framework for Everyone) identity control plane, consisting of three components:

 The system provides high availability for secret storage with a manual recovery mechanism in case of irrecoverable failure.